nigelredding/act65.github.io/_posts/2016-4-3-PAPERREVIEW_BuildingMachines.md

 > We view learning as a form of model building, or explaining observed data through the construction of causal models of the world.

 This is an interesting statement, as at first I am not sure I entirely agree with it.
-Obviously CNNs, RNNs and DQNs are capable of learning and yet they are model-free.
-But, you could also argue that these networks are model of the data.
+Obviously CNNs, RNNs and DQNs are capable of learning and yet they are (mostly) model-free.

 ##### Model building